lithops-cloud/lithops/docs/source/storage_config/oracle_oss.md

 Lithops with Oracle Object Storage as storage backend.

 **Note**: This is a beta backend.
-Please open an issue if you encounter any error/bug
+Please open an issue if you encounter any errors or bugs.

 ## Installation